 Looking to exterminate termites without killing plants in your home?
-Even though termites don’t eat live plants, their nesting and foraging habits make it difficult for your Daisies and Marigolds to thrive.
+Even though termites don’t eat live plants, their nesting and foraging habits make it difficult for your Daisies, Marigolds, and bamboo plants to thrive.

 Yes, you can get rid of these insects, but a lot of pest control options only offer chemical treatments that can absolutely kill your garden.
 So what do you do?
 Are there other ways to kill termites without killing plants?

 Fortunately, there are.
 Once you’ve identified the telltale signs of a termite infestation, you can get rid of termites without having to sacrifice the greens in your home.
 Here are the best ways to do it.

 The first treatment we’re recommending is baiting.
 It doesn’t use a flood of chemicals, so it gets the job done without killing plants.